 Commit at least one act of kindness per day.

-On the one hand, the research is pretty straightforward: Doing nice things for others gives you that warm feeling in your tummy that not even apple pie can beat.
-When you commit an act of kindness you’re more likely to experience positive emotions, and sometimes, the person who you’re nice to pays it forward, causing a chain reaction of yummy feel-good feelings.
-But here’s another interesting stat from the research: We feel much happier when we do a kind act for others than when we do something nice for ourselves, like get a massage or buy a pair of shoes.
-In fact (and this one took me by surprise), we’re actually happier when we spend money on someone else than when we spend money on ourselves.
+But here’s another interesting research stat: We feel much happier when we do a kind act for others than when we do something nice for ourselves, like get a massage or buy a new pair of shoes.
+In fact—and this took me by surprise—we’re actually happier when we spend money on someone else than when we spend money on ourselves.
 The researchers in this study theorized that the feeling we get when we’re more self-focused is short-lived, while seeing the look of joy on someone else’s face lasts longer.
 So here’s your first mission: Do something nice every day.
 Hold the door open for someone; give another driver the right of way; buy a friend a coffee; give that extra change in your pocket to someone in need.

 Spend 5 minutes a day visualizing a better future.

-I’ve always had trouble with this particular exercise because I lack the patience to visualize or meditate or focus on happy thoughts.
-My mind just isn’t used to it and, in fact, is masterfully skilled at thinking up the worst possible scenarios.
-It’s a gift, really…if you’re Stephen King.
-Well, according to research, you don’t have to spend hours of introspection to achieve the mood-boosting benefits of visualization: If all you have is 5 minutes, that’s all you need.
+Well, according to research, you don’t have to spend hours of introspection to achieve the mood-boosting benefits of visualization.
+If all you have is five minutes, that’s all you need.
 Visualize an aspect of your life where you’re struggling.
 So if you’re single and want to be in a relationship, imagine yourself with someone who makes you smile.
 See yourself as already being well-established in the relationship, with all the awkwardness of getting to know someone already done.
 Focus on how great the relationship feels.
-If you’re in between jobs, visualize yourself shaking hands at the end of an interview.
-Imagine your desk, your colleagues, your first paycheck.
-Imagine yourself spending money with ease and confidence because you have money coming in again.
-Remember, don’t focus on how it’s going to happen or when it’s going to happen.
-Focus only on the end result.

-Most people are either thinking regretfully about the past or anxiously about the future.
-We are rarely focused in the moment.
-I was once so preoccupied about a problem that I drove all the way home without conscious awareness.
-It shook me up, and reminded me that I think way too much.
 Mindfulness is about being aware of the present, no matter what’s going on.
 I’ve always found that the worst part about a problem or an anxiety provoking event is the waiting for it to happen.
 Once I’m in the middle of it, it’s like my instincts take over.
 I have no choice but to be present, and somehow, that actually makes me feel less anxious.
-A great way to practice mindfulness is to tune into your senses.
-What do you hear going on around you?
-What can you smell?
-How does the seat you’re sitting on feel?
-Eckhart Tolle (who I am totally enamored with, let’s face it), is a master of mindfulness.
-I really recommend his Power of Now book.

-“If your relationship to the present moment is not right – nothing can ever be right in the future – because when the future comes – it’s the present moment.”
+“If your relationship to the present moment is not right—nothing can ever be right in the future—because when the future comes—it’s the present moment.”

 Eckhart Tolle